audioxide/data/data/posts/20210116-listening-parties-shame-drunk-tank-pink.md

 This feels like a momentous moment for them

 **André**
-The pacing of the album was spot on and there are so many subtleties that it could be a real grower too.
+The pacing of the album was spot on and there are so many subtleties that it could be a real grower too

 **Andrew**
 That's a brilliant follow up album.
 Some excellent playing, satisfying rhythmic games being played in the background, great production
 Agreed on the pacing too

 **André**
-Let's catch 'em live.
+Let's catch 'em live

 **Andrew**
 If we're ever allowed